Meta Decides To Form A Team To Prevent AI From Tampering With EU Elections

 But on the brighter side, the company is also planning to set regulations for the ads posted on its platform during the election period.
 For instance, Pancini said that no ad would be allowed to prematurely guess the result of the poll or question the legitimacy of the process or method of the election.

-Meta has been asked if they have similar plans for the elections in USA and UK as well this year but the tech giant didn’t make an official statement regarding this.

-It’s important to note that Meta isn’t the only one taking steps to protect the elections from misinformation.
-Tiktok also declared in February that each of the 27 EU members will get their own “Election Centres” in the local language which they can use to share authentic information about the election.
+It’s important to note that Meta isn’t the only one taking steps to protect the elections from misinformation—OpenAI, Adobe, and Microsoft have also vowed to keep AI away from elections.
+TikTok also declared in February that each of the 27 EU members will get their own “Election Centres” in the local language which they can use to share authentic information about the election.

 Why The Concern Over AI’s Effect On The Elections?